michhar/yolov4-jetson-azure-edge-solution/README.md

 ### Building the docker container

-1. Create a new directory on your machine and copy all the files (including the sub-folders) from this GitHub folder to that directory.
+1. Create a new directory on your machine and copy all the files (including the sub-folders) from this GitHub repo to that directory.
 2. Build the container image (will take several minutes) by running the following docker command from a terminal window in that directory.

 ```bash